-There are several ways to handle a parent’s home depending on their particular health or financial situation.
-At a bare minimum, your parents should have a Revocable Living Trust to ensure the orderly and effectively transfer of the home to the family and avoid probate in states where the expense is significant.
+But a bare minimum, even if you don’t use a sale/leaseback strategy your parents should have a Revocable Living Trust to ensure the orderly and effectively transfer of the home to the family and avoid probate in states where the expense can be significant.

 However, some of you may have alternative goals and purchasing the home to rent back to your parents could be a wise strategy.
 With a simple transaction, your parents could gain immediate access to their home equity, stay in the home, and you’d pick up some generous new tax deductions.
 Here is a summary of a few other hidden benefits: